m0xpd/FLIP/Eurorack/README.md

-# A Eurorack implementation of the 'FLIP' Bernoulli Gate
+# A Eurorack Implementation of the 'FLIP' Bernoulli Gate